jormasyrja/functions-logging-tablestorage/README.md

 # Logger provider for Azure Table Storage

-This project contains a simple implementations of `ILoggerProvider` and `ILogger` interfaces.
+This project contains simple implementations of `ILoggerProvider` and `ILogger` interfaces.
 - `TableStorageLoggingProvider`
 - `TableStorageLogger`